archivesunleashed/archivesunleashed.org/content/aut/index.md

   .countItems()
   .filter(r => r._2 > 5)

-WriteGDF(links, "links-for-gephi.gdf")
+WriteGEXF(links, "links-for-gephi.gdf")
 ```

 This file can then be directly opened by Gephi.

-We also support exporting to the GEXF file format, which will be available in the next release (or you can build the project yourself to access it, or just e-mail [mailto:i2millig@uwaterloo.ca](Ian Milligan) for help).
+We also support exporting to the GraphML format.
+To do so, swap `WriteGEXF` in the command above with `WriteGraphML`.

 ## Image Analysis